 Genotype Versus Phenotype

 (1) Mutations generally arise from incorrect copying or repair of DNA bases, such that the usual complementarity (A goes with T, and C goes with G) is violated.
 Mutations can happen spontaneously, but their frequency can be increased by radiation, chemicals, pieces of mobile DNA (viral or otherwise) that jump around the genome, mutations in DNA-checking enzymes, etc.

 (2) Single-nucleotide polymorphisms often have no effect on phenotype, as they usually change only one amino acid in the protein or none at all.
 Frameshift mutations, in which bases are added or deleted, usually lead to premature stop codons and truncated proteins with altered functions, and thus altered phenotypes.

-(2) Glyogen is a glucose polymer -- the storage form of glucose.
+(5) Glyogen is a glucose polymer or polysaccharide -- a storage form of glucose.

-(3) Glucose, a sugar, tastes sweet; its breakdown product lactic acid, being an acid, taste sour.
+(7) Glucose, a sugar, tastes sweet; its breakdown product lactic acid, being an acid, tastes sour.

 (2) Plasma is the fraction of the blood that doesn't contain cells.
 Since glucose levels are measured in the plasma, "plasma glucose" is a more precise term than "blood glucose."

 (3) There are no strict cutoffs on normal glucose levels.
 Plasma glucose after an overnight fast is often 70-80 milligrams per deciliter (mg/dL), which is definitely low enough to trigger a glucagon response.
 Plasma glucose after a meal often reaches twice that concentration, which sends insulin levels soaring.

 (4) Glucagon's main target cells are in the liver, where glucagon causes liver cells to break down glycogen into glucose monomers and release it into the blood.
 Insulin promotes glycogen synthesis in the liver and also promotes glucose uptake by muscle and adipose cells.